 You will be in contact with your plastic surgeon during your follow-up visits to monitor for any complications or side effects you might experience during your healing process.
 As with most things, it is always better to take the necessary time to recover and to avoid trying to neglect or speed up the steps required for your best healing.

 Before & After Overview

 Take care to follow your surgeon’s before and after instructions carefully to ensure the best possible outcome.
 All cosmetic surgeries instruct you to avoid any alcohol or smoking and to limit sun exposure and heavy lifting.
 They also require that you avoid taking medications, particularly those with blood-thinning properties, such as Aspirin, as this will inhibit your healing capacity.

-It is also necessary to inform your provider of any past medical histories, including herpes infections around the mouth, prior to surgery.
+It is also necessary to inform your provider of any past medical histories, including herpes infections around the mouth, before surgery.
 This will help your surgeon provide you the best care before and after your facelift.